spatialflux/VR-Funscript-AI-Generator/README.md

 3. Commit your changes.
 4. Submit a pull request.

+---

 ## License

 This project is licensed under the **Non-Commercial License**.
 You are free to use the software for personal, non-commercial purposes only.
 Commercial use, redistribution, or modification for commercial purposes is strictly prohibited without explicit permission from the copyright holder.

+This project is not intended for commercial use, nor for generating and distributing in a commercial environment.

+For commercial use, please contact me.

 See the [LICENSE](LICENSE) file for full details.

+---

 ## Acknowledgments